zthun/janitor/packages/lint-janitor/README.md

 1. .markdownlint.yaml or .markdownlint.yml
 1. .markdownlintrc

-Strangely enough, if you are using the vscode plugin, then it is recommended to just use the .markdownlintrc name because that seems to be the only one that the plugin will respect.
+Strangely enough, if you are using the vscode plugin, then it is recommended to just use the .markdownlint.json name because that seems to be the only one that the plugin will respect.
 There's not a lot of rules to markdown.
 You can find the list of rules [here](https://github.com/DavidAnson/markdownlint).
 While it's not documented, MarkdownLint does have support for shared configurations, but there is a gotcha with it.
 The actual shared configuration MUST be in a json format.
 If you are creating a shared configuration for markdown, you will want to export a module of it and also have an actual json formatted file that comes along with it.

 ```json
 {